 Also taking part in this research were Dr. Shilo Rosenwasser, then of Vardi’s lab, Dr. Ester Feldmesser and Dr. Sergey Malitskyof the Life Sciences Core Facilities, and Dr. Sharon G. Wolf of the Chemical Research Support Department.

-Prof. Assaf Vardi's research is supported by the Mary and Tom Beck-Canadian Center for Alternative Energy Research; the David and Fela Shapell Family Foundation INCPM Fund for Preclinical Studies; the de Botton Center for Marine Science; the Benoziyo Fund for the Advancement of Science; Angel Faivovich Foundation for Ecological Research; the Rothschild Caesarea Foundation; Dana and Yossie Hollander; the Brazil-Israel Energy Fund; and Scott Jordan and Gina Valdez.
+Prof. Assaf Vardi's research is supported by the Mary and Tom Beck-Canadian Center for Alternative Energy Research; the David and Fela Shapell Family Foundation INCPM Fund for Preclinical Studies; the de Botton Center for Marine Science; the Benoziyo Fund for the Advancement of Science; Angel Faivovich Foundation for Ecological Research; the Rothschild Caesarea Foundation; Dana and Yossie Hollander; the Brazil-Israel Energy Fund; and Scott Eric Jordan.

 Please share if you found this interesting: